 Joel is a huge fan of it but me, not so much.
 When I really thought about it I realized a lot of his favorite desserts and family classics revolve around butterscotch.
-Monkey bread, butterscotch pudding and these cookies have graced special occasions as he grew up so they seem to have a special place in his heart.
+Monkey bread, butterscotch pudding and these corn flake cookies have graced special occasions as he grew up so they seem to have a special place in his heart.
 So I always fold.
-But this year, I’m making my favorite cornflake cookies too.
-I personally love anything with peanut butter so the peanut butter version were always a favorite of mine growing up.
+The things we do for the ones we love.

 What’s so great about these cookies is that both versions can be made from start to finish in about 5 minutes.
 I always seem to be attracted to the more intricate cookies at Christmas so these are great when you need to add a quick, easy cookie to your list to even out the work load.

 - 12 oz. butterscotch chips

-- 4 Tbsp. peanut butter
+- 1/4 cup peanut butter

-- 4 cups cornflakes
+- 4 cups corn flakes

-- 1/2 cup sugar
+- 1/2 cup granulated sugar

 - 1/2 cup corn syrup